 Pack laundry detergent and pre-wash stain treatment for sure.
 If you know what you’re doing in the laundry room, throw in the fabric softener and all-fabric bleach, too.
 Many of the Amway Home laundry products are recognized by the U.S. Environmental Protection Agency’s (EPA) Safer Choice Program for containing safer ingredients that don’t sacrifice quality or performance so you can be kind to the environment while you’re washing your clothes.

-Upperclassmen tip: Find out if your laundry facilities take coins or credit/debit cards and be prepared.
+UPPERCLASSMEN TIP: Find out if your laundry facilities take coins or credit/debit cards and be prepared.
 Many new facilities have a smartphone app that will track the progress of your loads so you don’t have to guess when they’re done.

-Dorm room essentials: Preparing for late night snacks
+Pack for late night snacks

 A mini-refrigerator and microwave are incredibly useful, will help stretch your food dollars and aid in dealing with midnight cravings – coordinate with your roommates to save money.
+Don’t forget unbreakable plates, cups and silverware.
+A few that are easily washed will help you get by and be better for the environment than a warehouse package of paper plates.

 When it comes to other appliances, like electric kettles, coffee pots and hot pots, make sure you review your school’s policies on what is allowed.
 Open heating elements are often a no-no in today’s dorms – for good reason.

 What else should your student think about bringing?
-Posters, pictures and other things will help make them feel at home, but be sure to check rules for hanging items on the wall.
+Posters, pictures and other things will help make them feel at home but be sure to check rules for hanging items on the wall.

 A fan.
-While newer dorms and campus housing may be blessed with air conditioning, most older facilities are not and window-units are not allowed.
+While newer dorms and campus housing may be blessed with air conditioning, most older facilities are not, and window-units are not allowed.

 A sewing kit and a first aid kit.
 As we said earlier, accidents happen.